superdev3/MiniProjects/README.md

 **Why was this created?**

-> Unlike most of my Mini Projects this one really didn't have a good reason for its creation.
+> Unlike most of my Mini Projects this one didn't have a good reason for its creation.
 The main reason this was created was to test the rich library and the english_words library.
 This can be refactored in the future to be part of a text input or something similar to a spell highlighter.